Kotlin/KEEP/proposals/KEEP-0427-static-member-type-extension.md

   have a explicit scope or not.
 This affects in particular `explicitAPI` mode.

-**Static scope paths for disambiguation**: we considered allowing `Type::type` to also appear as a way to disambiguate a callable.
-For example, if function `foo` was declared both in static scope and in the companion object, you could be very explicit by writing `Type::type.foo`.
+**Static scope paths for disambiguation**: we considered allowing `Type::static` to also appear as a way to disambiguate a callable.
+For example, if function `foo` was declared both in static scope and in the companion object, you could be very explicit by writing `Type::static.foo`.

 However, it seems that we would need this in very few occasions, since:
 - Static wins over companions, and you can already disambiguate to the latter